majid-khonji/terminal-secretary/README.md

 **Inline Mode**
-- Triggered by pressing Ctrl+N.
+- Triggered by pressing Ctrl+H.
 - Allows you to write a prompt that includes text from your clipboard, with the ability to append additional questions or commands.